halildgn/automating-slr/README.md

 2. For next steps use powershell in windows and your standard terminal in Linux&MacOS

-3. Install pyinstaller with `pip install pyinstaller`

-4. Clone the repo
+3. Clone the repo

-5. Navigate to `automating-slr/src-python` directory
+4. Navigate to `automating-slr/src-python` directory

-6. Run the following to generate the binary for your OS&processor :
+5. Run the following to generate the binary for your OS&processor :

 ### Windows: